 Glossary of Pulmonary Hypertension (PH) Terms

-This glossary appears in Pulmonary Hypertension: A Patient's Survival Guide (fifth edition).
+This glossary appears in Pulmonary Hypertension: A Patient's Survival Guide.
 It was modified for the web to include links and additional references.

 You can find definitions of many medical terms online.
 Two useful sites are MedlinePlus and Hyperdictionary.

 A | B | C | D | E | F | G | H | I - J | K | L | M | N | O | P - Q | R | S | T - U | V | W - Z